Ashford Dunwoody Commuter Trail

-This project proposes to develop separated pedestrian and bicycle facilities along the west side Ashford Dunwoody Road between Hammond Drive and Perimeter Center West (City of Dunwoody) and along the west side of Peachtree Dunwoody Road between Hammond Drive and Central Parkway (City of Sandy Springs).
+This project proposes to develop separated pedestrian and bicycle facilities along Ashford Dunwoody Road between Hammond Drive and Mount Vernon Road.

-The commuter pathways being implemented by this project will connect the 30 million square feet of office and commercial development – among the greatest concentration in Georgia and the Southeastern United States – to major MARTA stations of one of the Nation’s largest public transit systems.
-These pathways will greatly increase access to jobs, enabling MARTA and other public transportation systems to be more effective and have a broader geographic and socio-economic reach.
-These commuter pathways are among the most effective ways of meeting the “the last mile” connectivity challenge in this critical geographic area of Georgia’s transportation system.
-They will have a significant benefit on many peoples’ household disposable income, and an impact on the regional economy as a whole – this sub-region employs over 125,000 people and has one of the greatest middle-income jobs growth rate in the United States.
+The commuter pathways being implemented by this project will help connect the office communities with the commercial businesses and residents along the Ashford Dunwoody Road corridor to the Dunwoody MARTA station.
+This pathway will greatly increase access to jobs, enabling MARTA and other public transportation systems to be more effective and have a broader geographic and socio-economic reach.
+These commuter pathways are among the most effective ways of meeting the “the last mile” connectivity challenge in this critical geographic area of Georgia’s transportation system which employs over 125,000 people.

 On Thursday, June 1, 2017 the Georgia Department of Transportation held a Public Information Open House (PIOH) concerning Perimeter Community Improvement Districts (PCIDs) Trails Network Commuter Trails.